Graeme Souness: Liverpool

 Kenny Dalglish, who had played alongside Souness at Liverpool, had resigned as Liverpool manager in February 1991, despite having won three league titles and two FA Cups in the previous five seasons, and with Liverpool still being in contention for both trophies when he resigned.
 Long-serving coach Ronnie Moran was put in temporary charge following Dalglish's sudden resignation, but he did not want the job permanently.
 Souness was appointed Liverpool manager, having signed a five-year contract, on 16 April 1991, leaving Rangers with four games of their season remaining.

+No (we weren't past our best), not at all.
+It was still a fantastic side.
+It was nothing to do with the players getting on a bit.
+It was the manager who came in and changed the whole ethos of the club.
+I was delighted when he (Souness) joined.
+He admits he made a lot of mistakes.
+I like him for that.
+I've seen him a number of times since and he openly says, ‘Yeah, I did make mistakes.’
+He's honest, he's an honest guy.
+But it wasn't the right time for him and he made lots of mistakes.

+— Steve McMahon, a key member of Dalglish's title-winning sides, and one of the star names who left under Souness.

-Souness took over at Anfield just before Liverpool surrendered their defence of the English league title to Arsenal.
+Souness took over at Anfield just before Liverpool surrendered their defence of the English league title to Arsenal and finished second.
 He made a major reorganisation of the squad in his first six months as manager, bringing in Dean Saunders for an English record of £2.9 million as well as defenders Mark Wright and Rob Jones and midfielder Mark Walters.
 He also gave a regular place in the team to 19-year-old midfielder Steve McManaman, whose debut had come under Dalglish in December 1990, and a debut to one of Dalglish's last signings, teenage midfielder Jamie Redknapp.
-At the end of that campaign, Souness gave a professional contract to 17-year-old striker Robbie Fowler.
+At the end of the season, he gave a professional contract to 17-year-old striker Robbie Fowler.
+Costly departures included Peter Beardsley and Steve Staunton in the summer, with Steve McMahon, the midfield general who Dalglish had signed in 1985 to replace Souness as a player, departing in December 1991.